 An elongated face shape may signal an OMD.

 When an OMD presents at a very young age, it can affect the skeletal growth of a child’s face.
 This is due to the fact that form follows function.
-If your tongue is not broadening your plate and floor of the nose to provide adequate nasal airway space, your bodies natural compensation is to elongate the nose and open the mouth to take in adequate oxygen.
+If your tongue is not broadening your palate and floor of the nose to provide adequate nasal airway space, your body’s natural compensation is to elongate the nose and open the mouth to take in adequate oxygen.
 This results in a change in your overall face shape.

 You will notice a longer, narrow face.
-With a tethered oral tissue (anterior or posterior restriction), chronic allergies or learned habitual mouth breathing, the palate is not naturally expanded and consequently results in a high, narrow, “v shaped” roof of the mouth.
+With a tethered oral tissue (anterior or posterior restriction), chronic allergies or learned habitual mouth breathing, the palate is not naturally expanded and consequently results in a high, narrow, “v-shaped” roof of the mouth.
 This results in insufficient room for all your teeth, leading to protruding teeth and significant dental crowding!
 When the upper jaw is narrow and crowded it constricts the growth of the lower jaw, resulting in crowding there as well.
 In the old days, the solution was extraction and braces.
 Now, the puzzle pieces are coming together, and the ideal treatment is to treat dental crowding with an airway and OMD focused approach.

 Treatment for Orofacial Myofunctional Disorders